AB-447

 Key Takeaways

-• Authorizes emergency room doctors to provide unused portions of non-controlled medications upon discharge.
+• Authorizes emergency room doctors to dispense unused portions of non-controlled medications upon patient discharge.

-• Exempts hospital automated drug systems from licensing when used for emergency room patients.
+• Exempts hospital automated drug delivery systems from additional licensing when used for emergency dispensing.

 Summary